Tourette Syndrome and Other Tic Disorders in Children and Adolescents

 Doctors base the diagnosis on symptoms.

-Many tics disappear on their own, but if they are troublesome or severe, cognitive-behavioral therapy, clonidine, or antipsychotic drugs may help.
+Many tics disappear on their own, but if they are troublesome or severe, comprehensive behavioral intervention for tics and sometimes clonidine or antipsychotic drugs may help.

 Tics vary widely in severity.
 One in five children has a tic of some sort for a period of time.
 Many of these tics are mild and often not recognized as a disorder by parents and doctors.
 Tourette syndrome is the most severe tic disorder and occurs in fewer than 1 in 100 children.
 Tics are 3 times as likely to occur in boys as in girls.

 Tics begin before age 18 years (typically between ages 4 years and 6 years), increase in severity to a peak at about age 10 to 12 years, and decrease during adolescence.
 Eventually, most tics disappear.
 However, in about 1% of children, tics persist into adulthood.